Ruling out light axions: the writing is on the wall: Introduction

 \section{Introduction}

 Despite the many successes of the Standard Model (SM) of particle physics a number of important questions remain unanswered.
-For example stable SM matter i.e. nucleons accounts for only $\sim 5\%$ of the total energy density of the universe, while $\sim 26\%$ is in the form of dark matter (DM) \cite{Workman:2022ynf}.
+For example stable SM matter (i.e. nucleons) accounts for only $\sim 5\%$ of the total energy density of the universe, while $\sim 26\%$ is in the form of dark matter (DM) \cite{Workman:2022ynf}.
 While DM is likely constituted of new relic, weakly interacting particles, no experiment has yet detected its non-gravitational interactions hence its fundamental nature remains elusive.

 An attractive candidate particle for DM motivated \emph{within} the SM is the axion.
 This is the pseudo Nambu-Goldstone boson arising from the spontaneous symmetry breaking of a chiral $\Upq$ introduced by Peccei \& Quinn (PQ) \cite{PhysRevLett.38.1440,PhysRevD.16.1791} to solve the `strong-$CP$' problem, viz. why do strong interactions not violate charge-parity symmetry, thereby generating an electric dipole moment of the neutron which is not observed \cite{Abel:2020gbr}.
 When the `Weinberg-Wilczek' axion corresponding to such symmetry breaking at the electroweak scale \cite{Weinberg:1977ma,Wilczek:1977pj} was not found, it was realised that the Peccei-Quinn scale $\fpq$ can be much higher, implying an `invisible axion' with very suppressed couplings to SM fields.
-Coherent oscillations of the axion field have the same equation of state as non-relativistic particles, so relic axions can account for the DM of the universe for $\fpq \sim 10^{10-11}$~GeV \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}.
+Nevertheless relic axions can account for the cold dark matter of the universe for $\fpq \sim 10^{9-11}$~GeV \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah} as coherent oscillations of the axion field have the same equation of state as non-relativistic particles.

 The cosmological evolution is even more interesting because of a sequence of symmetry breaking which produces potentially stable topological defects.
 Below $\fpq$ the vacuum manifold is not simply connected.
 This implies the existence of closed paths in physical space which get mapped onto non-trivial paths in field space winding around the origin.
 Such field configurations correspond to cosmic strings \cite{Kibble:1976sj,Kibble:1980mv,Vilenkin:1981kz}.
-When the temperature drops to $\LQCD \sim 300$~MeV, QCD instantons generate a mass for the axion \cite{diCortona:2015ldu}:
+When the temperature drops to be of ${\cal O}(\LQCD) \sim 300$~MeV, QCD instantons generate a mass for the axion \cite{diCortona:2015ldu,Borsanyi:2016ksw}: